kdurance/100-days-of-code/log.md

 #### Day 62: April 13, 2021
 Got my footer layout built for all three of my personal website pages, just need to add the links.
 Learned about adding HTTPS to websites.
 Started to set it up but discovered I need to reorganize my code files so I did that for www.jonilambtherapy.com and will add the security tomorrow.<br><br>

+#### Day 63: April 14, 2021
+Refactored the code on www.jonilambtherapy.com to simplify the filepaths all pages and republished it to the hosting site.
+Worked on my Pluralsight JS course.
+Learned about JS objects and how they interact with the DOM.<br><br>